-Each employee will be asked to sign an employee Training Attendance Roster or this documentation will be retained automatically via UWL's current online learning management system.
+Each employee will be asked to sign a training attendance roster, or this documentation will be retained automatically via UWL's current online learning management system.
 For supervisor conducted training, a copy of the training roster should be submitted to EHS and the original retained by the supervisor.